Stardoll: Stardoll Stylista

 Launched in 2016, Stardoll Stylista is a mobile app available for both iOS and Android.
 The game allows users to create and customize an avatar using beauty and fashion options.
 The avatar then follows a career track to become a world-famous stylist by styling friends' and other players' avatars for various social and career events.
 Users also vote on various beauty and fashion looks by submitting their avatar to a daily competition.

 The game is free to play but offers in-app purchases.

 Clique

-Clique is an app and website offering safe and social fashion resale released by Glorious Games.
+Clique is an app and website offering social fashion resale released by Glorious Games.

 Clique connects users with similar fashion interests and allows them to create cliques, member groups for buyers and sellers interested in similar styles or fashions.
 Users can create and lead a Clique group and receive a percentage of items sold within their group.
 The system is designed to offer sales incentives and the potential for micro business development to active users.